-As the title promises, Monica Galetti and Giles Coren jet off to some pretty astounding hotels in their BBC2 series Amazing Hotels: Life Beyond the Lobby (Mondays, 9pm).
+As the title promises, Monica Galetti and Giles Coren have jetted off to some pretty astounding hotels in their BBC2 series Amazing Hotels: Life Beyond the Lobby (Mondays, 9pm).

 If money was no object, which hotel would you like to wake up in tomorrow?